codysmith287/Mobilty-Check-mvp/_PRESS-RELEASE.md

 ## Making your life as health and fitness professional easier. ##
   > A quote from a spokesperson in your company.

-## Click the link for an overview of performing an overhead squat assessment, record the results, and receive the prescriptions afterwards. ##
+## Click the video link for an quick tutorial to adminstering an overhead squat assessment, record the results, and receive the prescriptions afterwards.
+It's that easy. ##
   > Describe how easy it is to get started.

 ## "This app has made my job so much easier when performing overhead squat assessment.
 Love it!"
 Dr. Kelly Starrett ##